 DBT is a practical, hands-on therapy which can be used to help everyone, even you don’t have a mood disorder.
-From this course you will learn about emotions and how to change them, become more able to interact better with others, be more mindful, and learn how to handle difficult situations proficiently.
+With this DBT course you will learn about emotions and how to change them, become more able to interact better with others, be more mindful, and learn how to handle difficult situations proficiently.

-The Dialectical Behaviour Therapy (DBT) Diploma Course begins by outlining what DBT is, why and how it was developed (including a little about its creator, Marsha M Linehan), and how it is used.
+The Dialectical Behaviour Therapy (DBT) Training Course begins by outlining what DBT is, why and how it was developed (including a little about its creator, Marsha M Linehan), and how it is used.
 From this foundational knowledge, you’ll quickly gain an understanding of the therapy and the benefits of learning and using DBT Skills.

-The course looks at the causes and reasons for emotional suffering and how ineffective behaviours develop.
+The DBT course looks at the causes and reasons for emotional suffering and how ineffective behaviours develop.
 You’ll gain a greater understanding of Emotion Dysregulation, including physical reasons that it may occur and how it can affect a person’s personal and professional life.